Beryl-Jingxin/PyExoCross/docs/source/coolingfunc.rst

    StickSpectra                            0
    CrossSections                           0

+   # Cores and chunks #
+   NCPU                                    32
+   ChunkSize                               100000

    # Calculate partition, specific heats or cooling functions #
-   Ntemp                                   1                         # The number of temperature steps Tmax                                    5000                      # Maximal temperature in K
+   Ntemp                                   1                         # The number of temperature steps Tmax                                    10000                     # Maximal temperature in K